cyrus-nodejs/chatplanet/README.md

 - **Private Messaging**: Send direct, private messages to other users.
 - **Real-time Messaging**: WebSockets (Socket.IO) for real-time communication.
 - **Responsive UI**: Designed with React for a smooth user experience on both desktop and mobile devices.
-- **MySQL Database**: POSTGRESQL is used for storing user profiles, messages, and group data.
+- **POSTGRESQL Database**: POSTGRESQL is used for storing user profiles, messages, and group data.
 - **User Profiles**: Each user has a profile with a customizable username and avatar.

 ## Tech Stack